tezedge/tezedge/README.md

 ### Example of how to call the RPC

-Open shell and type this code into the command line and then press Enter:
+Open shell, type this code into the command line and then press Enter:

 ```
 curl localhost:18732/chains/main/blocks/head
 ```

-For a more detailed description of RPCs, see the [shell](https://docs.tezedge.com/endpoints/shell) and the [protocol](https://docs.tezedge.com/endpoints/protocol) endpoints.
+For a more detailed description of the RPCs, see the [shell](https://docs.tezedge.com/endpoints/shell) and the [protocol](https://docs.tezedge.com/endpoints/protocol) endpoints.

 ### Prearranged docker-compose files